Blend3rman/ez_switch_lib-Arduino-Library/README.md

 **What Does the <switch_lib> Library Offer?**

 In a nutshell, <switch_lib> provides a set of enhanced capabilities for reading switches of different types and different connection schemes, and removes from the end user developer issues regarding switching 'noise'.
-Indeed, <switch_lib> gives the end user developer a choice in the way a switch can be connected, supporting both of the most common wiring schemes without additional components beyond wires and, if wished, 10k ohm pull down resistors - see figures 1 and 2 of the schematics below.
+Indeed, <switch_lib> gives the end user developer a choice in the way a switch can be connected, supporting both of the most common wiring schemes without additional components beyond wires and, if wished, 10k ohm pull down resistors.
 The <switch_lib> library provides a software approach to switch management and control.

 **Features**